vimc/montagu-config/README.md

 For the component under test, edit the appropriate file in `uat/`, e.g., `uat/packit.yml`.
 Each component has a `tag` field, which can be used to target an in-development branch building on CI (you may need to have made a PR to trigger these builds).
 For `packit`, be sure to edit the tag for both `api` and `app` if these are both required.
 You can make these edits live on the machine in question (`vi` and `nano` are both installed), and then deploy above with

 ```
-packit stop --kill uat
+packit stop uat
 packit start --pull uat
 ```

 You will need your GitHub access token for this process.
+Using `stop --kill` will make things a bit faster to shut down, with potentially more risk of corrupting data, but we've not seen any evidence of a downside.